Supreme Court of East Germany

-The Supreme Court of the German Democratic Republic (Oberstes Gericht der DDR) was the highest judicial organ of the GDR.
+The Supreme Court of the German Democratic Republic (Oberstes Gericht der DDR) was the supreme judicial organ of East Germany.
 It was set up in 1949 and was housed on Scharnhorststraße 6 in Berlin.
 The building now houses the district court in Berlin, Germany 2 Instance and the District Court Berlin-Mitte.
 In the early days, 14 judges made up the court.
 It was disestablished in 1990.